Christmas Celebrations in a Thai School

 Secret Santa-The Thai Way

-As the students walked into school, they brought snacks, sweets, chocolates, and a gift.
+As they walked into school, the students brought snacks, sweets, chocolates, and a gift.
 The classes were doing the 'Secret Santa' event, and the snacks were for the class, so everyone brought something.

 It was a bring-and-share event that I had never seen before.

-When I did my Secret Santa in my primary school, things were different.
+Things were different when I did my Secret Santa in my primary school.
 Everyone was limited to two or three snacks.

 In Thailand, the students brought enough snacks for everyone in their class, so everyone had more than three snacks!